floodlight-sports/floodlight/docs/source/guides/tutorial_matchsheets.rst

             xG = None
         return scoring_team, scoring_player, xG

-Next, we deal with the stored StatsBomb360 position data.
+Next, we deal with the previously mentioned StatsBomb360 position data.
 The appropriate floodlight object to deal with position data is a XY object.
 To create XY objects that relate to a single frame of the match we have to bring them into shape (1, N).
 Therefore we define the function ``get_xy_data(goal)``.

 .. code-block:: python